 A few of our regular readers have been asking, “Why hasn’t PricePlow been covering MAN Sports products lately?”

-So what in the hell happened between us?
+So what happened between us?

 - MAN Sports corrected the label for their major production runs

 - Mike got the product third-party tested: it is compliant with the corrected label, which claims glycerol monostearate and not 65% yield! (see lab test here – 1.545mg glycerol monostearate)

 - We can now trust this product, and more importantly, the new GAME DAY, which also has the ingredient.